uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/setup.html.md

 We encourage you to include these links in your software.

-## Ask a new Self Assessment client for authorisation

-After an agent creates an agent services account, they must 	ask any new clients to authorise them one by one.
-A new client must be signed up to Making Tax Digital for Income Tax before they can authorise an agent.

-[Process diagram]

-Open the ask a new Self Assessment client for authorisation process diagram in a new tab.

-Details about the process of asking a new Self Assessment client for authorisation are available on GOV.UK at https://www.gov.uk/guidance/authorise-new-clients-for-your-agent-services-account.
-We encourage you to include this link in your software.

-## Register for Self Assessment

-### For businesses

-Since April 2019, most VAT registered businesses, and agents acting on their behalf, have been required to keep digital records using HMRC compatible software.
-This is known as Making Tax Digital for VAT (MTD).
-When the taxable turnover goes above the VAT threshold, the business must sign up to MTD and use their software to:

-* keep their VAT records
-* send their VAT Returns direct to HMRC

-Most modern accounting software can do this already but the business should check if theirs is compatible.

-### For agents

-Accountants and tax advisers need an agent services account to sign up their clients to Making Tax Digital for Income Tax.
-They’ll need to sign clients up individually as it’s currently not possible to sign all their clients up at the same time.

 ## Agent signs up clients for Making Tax Digital for Income Tax

 Before signing up clients to Making Tax Digital for Income Tax, agents must first create a relationship by copying clients across to their agent services account.